oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

     gcastWith (addCommutesCarry xs ys) Refl
 ```

 Unfortunately, though, this method *does* require proofs (ugly proofs) for the delete-min operation.
-One particularly nasty aspect is that you need to change the original signature of the heap: our version above doesn't guarantee that the binary representation is truncated.
+One particularly nasty aspect is that you probably need to change the original signature of the heap: our version above doesn't guarantee that the binary representation is truncated.
 Since it's stored least-significant-bit first, there could be trailing zeroes without changing the numerical value.
-From what I've tried with the delete-min operation, it looks like I need to show that there *aren't* any trailing zeroes, which would require a change to the type.
+From what I've tried with the delete-min operation, it looks like I need to show that there *aren't* any trailing zeroes in certain scenarios, which probably involves disallowing trailing zeroes in the constructors for `Binomial`{.haskell}.

 ### Doubly-Dependent Types